 Threat Vector

-A malicious user, whether internal or external to the org, aware of this vulnerability can create a new or rename an existing user account to have a $ suffix, and then move undetected across different machines and perform different actions that are all undetected by ADAudit Plus.
+A malicious user, whether internal or external to the organization, aware of this vulnerability can create a new user account or rename an existing user account to have a $ suffix, and then move undetected across different machines and perform different actions that are all undetected by ADAudit Plus.

 Severity: "Medium to High"